darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 ## The Bounded Rationality Framework

-In opposition to the global rationality approach, *bounded rationality* tries to account for the factors that limit an agent's knowledge of a situation and their capacity to compute multiple different scenarios, both in quantity and quality.
+The global rationality approach operates based on the assumption that it is possible to "objectively" describe the decision field of an agent.
+In this objective decision field, there are only *external constraints* which can be completely accounted for.
+In opposition to the global rationality approach, *bounded rationality* tries to account for the factors that explain an agent's *internal constraints*.
+The subjective environment that filters and limits the agent's cognition of the decision field that surrounds it.
+An agent's contextual awareness of the decision field adds constraints that make decisional actions more realistic.
+Agents are limited by their capacity to compute multiple different scenarios, both in quantity and quality.
 Simon states that

-> boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) [^SimonBoundedRat]
+> boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) information [^SimonBoundedRat]

 ### Observe, Orient, Decide, Act (OODA Loop)